-Meditation, apart from helping us in becoming more aware of our body, also helps us in exploring the most profound emotions of our mind.
-When we know about the emotions that we experience, we gradually come to know about the actions that can trigger certain emotions, which eventually leads to either the aggravation or the remittance of our pain.
+Meditation, apart from helping us become more aware of our body, also helps us explore the most profound emotions of our mind.
+When we know about the feelings that we experience, we gradually learn about the actions that can trigger certain emotions, which eventually leads to either the aggravation or the remittance of our pain.

-Therefore, an increment in the emotional resistance and a definite reduction in the tension that we suffer from while being patients of chronic pain can be achieved through pain management meditation.
+Therefore, pain management meditation can achieve an increment in emotional resistance and a definite reduction in the tension that we suffer from while being patients of chronic pain.

 Techniques of Meditations for Pain

 Walk on fire is a life and cultural concept of the power of faith and mind over matter as a rite of passage ritual and ancient tradition of walking over hot burning coals with fire flames and smoke.